-The guidance developed by the Basel Committee and the Financial Stability Board form the basis for the requirements of domestic systemically important banks in South Africa.
+The guidance developed by the BCBS and the Financial Stability Board form the basis for the requirements of domestic systemically important banks in South Africa.
 South African banks have developed their recovery plans in line with global standards.
-The specific "domestic systemically important bank" ("DSIB") capital requirement will be applied to the relevant banks as from 1 January 2016.
+The specific "domestic systemically important bank" ("DSIB") capital requirements have been applied to the relevant banks from 1 January 2016.